vinnyroca/3D_Software/docs/memorypalace.md

 ## Project Pieces

+### Familiar Reference Images (2 points)

+Collect at least 15 images that you will use as reference to sculpt your familiar.
+For more general information about familiars, check out this [page](https://en.wikipedia.org/wiki/Familiar).
+A familiar is a small creature or a friend.
+The purpose of sculpting a familiar for this assignment is to create a guardian for your memory chambre.
+This familiar should take the form of an animal.
+This animal may be complex or hybrid, a combination of many animal features.

+Collect your reference images in pureRef and submit a screen shot of your reference board to Discord.

-### Memory Chambre Proposal with Familiar (5 Points)
+### Memory Chambre Project Proposal (3 points)

-A one page written proposal for your project with a variety of completed sketches.
+Your Memory Chambre project proposal should include a one page write up describing your project, a description of how your project will meet the above 7 requirements, a tentative timeline of how you will complete this project from 10/31 to 12/2, at least two sketches of the space, as well as a sketch story board of your planned camera animations.

-Submit to class Discord
+Submit all of the above to the class Discord.

-### Familiar Zbrush Model Progress (2 Points)
+### Familiar ZBrush Progress (3 points)

-In-progress screenshot of your Zbrush Model

-Submit screenshot  to Discord

-### Familiar Retopology (2 Points)

-Full retopology of your familiar model.

-Submit screenshot  to Discord
+Submit three in-progress screenshots of your familiar ZBrush model to the class Discord.
+Your model should be completely blocked in and have primary, secondary, and tertiary details.
+By this submission date, no major changes should be made to your model.
+Have your model ready in class by the due date to prepare for retopology.

-###  Familiar Textured Model (2 Points)
+### Final Familiar ZBrush Model (3 points)

+Your final familiar ZBrush model should be retopologized and have finalized tertiary and surface details.

-Submit rendered image of textured familiar model to Discord
+Submit three screenshots of your finalized ZBrush model to Discord.

-### Familiar Final Model (3 Points)
+### Familiar Textured Model (3 points)

-Submit rendered image of textured and lit familiar model to Discord
+Using Maya, submit a render of your textured familiar model to Discord.
+The finalized familiar model will have a texture created in substance painter as well as will be rendered with displacement maps.

-### 3D Scanned Object (2 Points)
+### 3D Scanned Object (3 Points)

-Submit a rendered image of a textured and lit 3D modeled object to Discord
+Submit a rendered image of a textured and lit 3D modeled object to Discord.
+Your 3D scanned object should be retopologized and make use of displacement maps.

 ### Block out of Place (3 Points)

 Submit a screenshot of the block of your place to Discord.

-### 3 Memory Objects (3 Points)

-Submit Renders of 3 memory objects to Discord
+For more information on blockouts - [The Level Design Book](https://book.leveldesignbook.com/process/blockout)

 ### Final Project (80 Points)